 2.5 Experimental Design

-The experiment is designed in line with the guideline of the Organisation for Economic Co-operation and Development (OECD) where the dose is repeated daily for 28 days (OECD, 2025; OECD 2008), modified based on existing research (Akinloye et al., 2016).
+The experiment is designed in line with the guideline of the Organization for Economic Co-operation and Development (OECD) where the dose is repeated daily for 28 days (OECD, 2025; OECD 2008), modified based on existing research (Akinloye et al., 2016).
 The rats were randomly assigned into 4 groups, containing 10 rats each.
 Group 1 served as normal control were exposed to normal atmospheric and nutritional condition, and received 1ml of normal saline solution daily (0.9% NaCl) throughout the experiment period (Hernandez-Baixauli, et al., 2024).
 Group 2 animals were administered paraquat solution at 50mg/kg body weight dissolved in 1ml of distilled water once daily, for 28 days.
 Group 3 animals were administered paraquat solution at 50mg/kg body weight daily, followed after 5 minutes by 1ml of a combination of a solution of Vitamin C at 250mg/ kg body weight and a suspension of activated charcoal in distilled water at 0.175g/kg body weight, once daily for 28 days.
 Group 4 animals were administered 1ml of a combination of a solution of Vitamin C at 250mg/ kg body weight and a suspension of activated charcoal in distilled water at 0.175g/kg body weight, once daily for 28 days.
 All solutions of the compounds were administered via oral gavage route.
 Although activated charcoal can bind some of the vitamin C and reduce its efficacy, the activated charcoal also binds the paraquat hence a significant quantity of the vitamin C will still be available to perform its antioxidant ability.
 The dose of Paraquat was chosen to model occupational exposure to paraquat.
 Doses of Activated Charcoal and Vitamin C were chosen based on previous related studies (Reddy et al., 2019).

 2.6 Procedure for paraquat and treatment solutions administration